suborbital/subo/docs/get-started.md

   subo build [dir] [flags]

 Flags:
+      --docker      pass --docker to automatically build a Docker image based on your project's Dockerfile.
+It will be tagged with the 'identifier' and 'appVersion' from your Directive
-      --bundle   if passed, bundle all resulting runnables into a deployable .wasm.zip bundle -h, --help     help for build
+  -h, --help        help for build
-      --native   if passed, build runnables using native toolchain rather than Docker
+      --native      if passed, build runnables using native toolchain rather than Docker --no-bundle   if passed, a .wasm.zip bundle will not be generated
 ```

 ## Building without Docker